LongLVv/DEMOC_code/README.md

    View2: Imputed RNA data, a M*N matrix with M proteins and N cells

 ### settings in main.py
-  (default) testing = True, when testing = True, the code just test the trained DEMOC model (default) train_ae = False, when train_ae = Ture, the code will pre-train the autoencoders first, and the fine-turn the model with DEMOC
+  (Default) testing = True, when testing = True, the code just test the trained DEMOC model

+  (Default) train_ae = False, when train_ae = Ture, the code will pre-train the autoencoders first, and the fine-turn the model with DEMOC

 ### run the code：
   Input CITE-seq dataset: python main.py --Multi_view=3